<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Sometimes you can get the most results from really focusing in on one area of your spending (or even one habit – check out my 17 powerful daily frugal habits for more ideas).

-For the whole month, you can focus your challenge to one of these:
+For the whole month, you can focus your spend nothing challenge on one of these:

 You can really focus in on the habits you want to change using this idea.